Invest in Tap Systems, Inc.

 Reality: Tapping is very accurate, fast responding and very reliable.

-For example - tablet artists have been able to cut the time they spend on switching between tools, layers, activating macros and triggering redundant actions like ‘copy, paste, redo and undo’ by more than 60%.
+For example - tablet artists have been able to cut the time they spend on switching between tools, layers, and triggering redundant actions like ‘copy, paste, redo and undo’ by more than 60%.

 1. ChatGPT and the rise of Generative AI models